 - sand again with 120 grit sandpaper

 Seal it with Odie’s Oil.
 It is food safe, creates great protection for the cutting board, and smells amazing!
+I prefer this product over mineral oil.

 And that’s it!
 I love this simple way to cut a drip edge on a cutting board.
 It’s even better that no CNC is required.
 And not only that, but you don’t have to make a complex router groove jig that fits the board.
 All you need is an edge guide for your router!
+Both new woodworkers and skilled woodworkers alike can find this method useful.

 Find the web story for how to route a juice groove on a cutting board here!